 Omi Hachiman Station

-Omi Hachiman is known for its well preserved traditional buildings and canal.
+Omi Hachiman is famous for its well preserved traditional buildings and canal.
 There are also a number of late 19th and early 20th century buildings that were designed by the American architect William Merrell Vories.
 The architecture of Vories is famed throughout the Kansai area for its elegant modernity.

 Transfer here to the Ohmi Railway Yokaichi Line which runs a local service between Omi Hachiman and Yokaichi Station where it links back to the Ohmi Railway Main Line.